-These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-All aspects of the DfE requirements for Relationships and Health Education/RSE and Health Education are included in the curriculum. e.g. completed mapping document - mapping tools available e.g. PSE Association, Sex Education Forum, Services for Education Opportunities for learning outside the classroom are used effectively. e.g. positive play and anti-bullying initiatives in the playground, after school clubs and initiatives, charity and awareness days, school events, healthy eating initiatives.
+Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+How this might look in school These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points All aspects of the DfE requirements for Relationships and Health Education/RSE and Health Education are included in the curriculum. e.g. completed mapping document - mapping tools available e.g. PSE Association, Sex Education Forum, Services for Education Opportunities for learning outside the classroom are used effectively. e.g. positive play and anti-bullying initiatives in the playground, after school clubs and initiatives, charity and awareness days, school events, healthy eating initiatives.
 Relationships Education/RSE and Health Education are mapped to wider PSHE/SMCE topics, across other curriculum subjects and other learning opportunities within school life. e.g. RSE/infections & hygiene, healthy eating/oral health in science, hygiene and infections in science, completed mapping document - mapping tools available e.g. PSE Association, Sex Education Forum, Services for Education A variety of teaching and learning strategies are used to encourage all students to participate fully and develop skills and positive attitudes towards topics studied. e.g. schemes of work As part of the school's work to promote emotional and mental health and wellbeing and prevent problems, pupils are given frequent opportunities to explore and develop their own resilience. e.g. PSHE curriculum, Partnerships for Children programmes, Healthy Minds work, pastoral care sessions, support groups, ELSA, use of outside agencies and services: SEBDOS, YOT, Aik Saath, School Nurse Team referrals and drop-in sessions, Thames Hospice Bereavement Support, EP service.
-Teachers have excellent subject knowledge and skills and receive appropriate and timely CPD. e.g. training attended, mentoring, visits, links with outside agencies, online learning, reading and websites Opportunities to assess learning are planned into the programmes of study. e.g. schemes of work include assessment opportunities, pre and post learning assessments Resources used have been carefully selected to ensure suitability for each cohort of students and there is a review process to ensure they are effective tools for learning. e.g. copies of resources, any selection or review criteria used, record of meeting to review and choose resources
+Teachers have excellent subject knowledge and skills and receive appropriate and timely CPD. e.g. training attended, mentoring, visits, links with outside agencies, online learning, reading and websites Opportunities to assess learning are planned into the programmes of study. e.g. schemes of work include assessment opportunities, pre and post learning assessments